w3c/web-locks/proto-spec.md

 > TODO: Do we need to be explicit about dequeing requests from terminated execution contexts, or does that similarly "fall out" of the algorithm?

 > TODO: More explicitly define _"in the origin"_

-> TODO: Clarify that timeout 0 should at least try to acquire the flags.